|- How to get to Kep|

 Top of Page

-The Cambodian border issues visa on arrival, 1 month for 1'200 Thai Baht (=$40)!!!
-If you arrive with your photograph ready, you might get it cheaper, insisting you know the visa is $20, but don't count on it.
+The Cambodian Immigration police issues tourist visas on arrival, one month for 1'200 Thai Baht (=$40, normal price is $30)!!!
+If you got your photograph ready, you might get it a little bit cheaper, insisting you know the official price is $30, but don't count on it.
+The best way to avoid this official scam is to do an electronic visa beforehand.
 The 'extreme round up' has been like this for years!

-Busses from Koh Kong drive normally directly to Sihanoukville, so you need to change to another bus in Veal Renh (trun off to Kampot, Kep).
+Busses from Koh Kong drive normally directly to Sihanoukville, so when travelling to Kep you need to change to another van in Veal Renh (trun off to Kampot, Kep).
 Wait for the connection bus/minibus next to the elephant monument.
-Veal Renh to Kep is 70km on a bad road.
+Veal Renh to Kep is 70km on a good road.

 Top of Page